-Area Closures February 2023 to December 2024 May Affect Permit RequestsThere will be moving and static closures from February 2023 until December 2024 due to Great American Outdoors Act-related work on buildings, trails, and landscapes within Minute Man National Historical Park.
+Area Closures February 2023 to Early 2025 Could Affect Permit RequestsThere will be moving and static closures from February 2023 until December 2024 due to Great American Outdoors Act-related work on buildings, trails, and landscapes within Minute Man National Historical Park.
 These closures may prevent through-travel on trails like the Battle Road Trail and the Battle Road.
 Please note that permit requests may be denied or modified for activities that plan to utilize closed areas.
 More specific timing of these closures may be shared in the future.
 Please check our Great American Outdoors Act page for updates.
 Special Park Use Permit Fee Increase February 1, 2023Please note that the Special Park Use Permit application fee will increase from $50.00 to $75.00 per application, on February 1, 2023.
 At this time the park only accepts checks, which must be mailed to the address on the application form.
 Checks must be made payable to the "National Park Service."Special Use Permits (SUPs)A Special Use Permit is required for activities that provide a benefit to an individual, group, or organization, rather than the public at large and for activities that require some degree of management by the National Park Service in order to protect park resources and the public interest.

 Freedom of speech, press, religion, and assembly are Constitutional Rights.
 However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect park resources.
 Therefore, all First Amendment activities with over 25 participants require special use permits, and the park may regulate the time, place, and manner in which they are conducted.
 First Amendment activities with less than 25 participants who utilize designated first amendment areas do not require a permit.
 Some examples of special events that require permits are:

-What about photography workshops?
-If you are planning a photography workshop as part of a business, you may need a commercial use authorization.
-Click on the tab below, Commercial Use Authorizations, for more information.
 A commercial use is defined as any activities, services, agreements, or anything offered to park visitors and/or the general public for recreational purposes which uses park resources or is undertaken for or results in compensation, monetary gain, benefit, or profit to an individual, organization, or corporation, whether or not such entity is organized for purposes recognized as non-profit under local, state, or federal law.You are required to apply for a CUA if any of the following apply:

 Due to the complexity associated with managing all the facets of most traditional wedding ceremonies Minute Man NHP does not generally issue permits (or allow) for traditional weddings in the park.
 Small ceremonies like weddings or military ceremonies with a total size of 10 people including participants and witnesses/guests, are allowed without a permit under the following conditions: